I was provided lodging through the Superior Small Lodging Blogger Road Trip. All other expenses were my own. All opinions are 100% my own.

 After our relaxing and wonderful stay in St. Pete Beach, Dani and I headed up to Clearwater Beach for a couple days.
 Let me say that Clearwater Beach is VERY different than St. Pete Beach.
 I LOVED St. Pete Beach and felt like it was more “real life”.
 There were grocery stores, places to park for free, space to roam, the beach was so much better (in my opinion).
 Clearwater Beach is very touristy, packed together, no free parking anywhere (except the hotels, though, some do charge).
 It is a beautiful place and full of tons of things to do and yummy places to eat.

 The hotel has a beautiful pool right in the center of the property.
-There are chairs outside each of the rooms and by the pool to enjoy the beautiful Florida outdoors.
+There are chairs outside each of the rooms and by the pool to enjoy the lovely Florida outdoors.
 You can also walk down a few steps and relax by the bay.
-There is a little marina right there also, so pull your boat into slip and spend some time at the Ebb Tide.
+There is a little marina right there also, so pull your boat into a slip and spend some time at the Ebb Tide.

 Where to Eat